Hale End: History

-Originally the name Hale End covered a larger part of this part of London stretching from the North Circular Road (Wadham Bridge) all the way down to Clivedon Road, and to Sheriden Road approaching Chingford Hatch next to Highams Park Lake, but this changed at the beginning of the twentieth century when much of the area was renamed "Highams Park".
+Originally the name Hale End covered a larger part of this part of London stretching from the North Circular Road (Wadham Bridge) all the way down to Clivedon Road, and to Sheridan Road approaching Chingford Hatch next to Highams Park Lake, but this changed at the beginning of the twentieth century when much of the area was renamed "Highams Park".
 Many references about the history of Highams Park are about Walthamstow ("Highams Benstead a hamlet of Walthamstow" also previously known as Haysham Town located just over a mile from Highams Park present location "The former Hale End").
 Old maps give detail to this fact.
 The area was a clearing originally in the forest called ‘North End’ or ‘Wood End’.
 In 1285 a Walter de la Hale lived there but "Hale End" became used as the name only in the 17th when a Thomas Hale lived there.

+Governance

+Hale End is part of the Walthamstow constituency for elections to the House of Commons of the United Kingdom.

+Hale End is part of the Hale End and Highams Park South ward for elections to Waltham Forest London Borough Council.

 Demographics

 In the 2011 Census the population of Hale End and Highams Park was 11,355 and is made up of approximately 52% females and 48% males.

 The average age of people in Hale End and Highams Park is 36, while the median age is 36.

 76.5% of people living in Hale End and Highams Park were born in England.
 Other top answers for country of birth were 2.3% Pakistan, 1.1% Jamaica, 1.1% Ireland, 0.9% India, 0.8% Scotland, 0.7% South America, 0.5% Sri Lanka, 0.5% Nigeria, 0.5% Wales.

 The religious make-up of Hale End and Highams Park is 55.4% Christian, 21.3% No religion, 12.1% Muslim, 1.5% Hindu, 0.7% Buddhist, 0.6% Jewish, 0.4% Sikh, 0.1% Agnostic.

 87.2% of people living in Hale End and Highams Park speak English.
 The other top languages spoken are 1.3% Urdu, 1.2% Polish, 1.0% Turkish, 0.9% Romanian, 0.6% Tamil, 0.6% Punjabi, 0.6% Lithuanian, 0.5% Spanish, 0.5% Bengali.